gromoglasov/srcnn/README.md

 - Filter Sizes: 9 - 1 - 5, as in the original paper

-- Learning rate is 10^−4 for the first two layers, and 10^−5 for the last layer, according to authors benchmark
+- Learning rate is 10^−4 for the first two layers, and 10^−5 for the last layer, according to the authors' benchmark

 ## List of Dependencies:

-- MatPlotLib
+- MatPlotLib - for visualisation

-- NumPy
+- NumPy - for everything, its NumPy

-- Tensorflow
+- Tensorflow - network built

-- Scipy
+- Scipy - for image processing

-- Scikit-image
+- Scikit-image - computing PSNR

 **NOT JUPYTER NOTEBOOK**